Quartz Tuning Forks and Acoustic Phenomena - Application to Superfluid Helium: Introduction

 \section{Introduction}

-Quartz tuning fork resonators have become popular tools for studying superfluid helium \cite{springerlink:10.1023/B:JOLT.0000035368.63197.16, springerlink:10.1007/s10909-006-9279-4, springerlink:10.1007/s10909-007-9389-7, springerlink:10.1007/s10909-007-9587-3}.
+Quartz tuning fork resonators have become popular tools for studying superfluid helium.
+They have been used to detect, for example, temperature, pressure, density, concentration, viscosity, and turbulence \cite{springerlink:10.1023/B:JOLT.0000035368.63197.16, springerlink:10.1007/s10909-006-9279-4, springerlink:10.1007/s10909-007-9389-7, springerlink:10.1007/s10909-007-9587-3, springerlink:10.1007/s10909-011-0394-5, Bradley2009, Bradley2013}.
 To a great extent, they have replaced other mechanical resonators, such as vibrating wires.
-Their main advantages are availability through mass production, ease of use, supreme stability, and high quality factor.
-A major disadvantage is a tricky geometry, which restricts analytical studies of their resonant behavior in a fluid environment.
-All quartz tuning forks have the same two-pronged shape, but they come in a variety of sizes, relative dimensions, and resonant frequencies.
-The most common room temperature resonant frequency of a quartz tuning fork in vacuum is designed to be $2^{15} = 32768$~Hz, but other available frequencies allow experiments to be done in a range of acoustic wavelengths.
+Their main advantages are availability through mass production, ease of use, supreme stability, and high intrinsic quality factor.
+The major disadvantage is their tricky geometry, which restricts analytical studies of the resonant behavior in fluid environments.
+All quartz tuning forks have the same two-pronged shape, but they come in variety of sizes, relative dimensions, and resonant frequencies.
+The most common room temperature resonant frequency of a quartz tuning fork in vacuum is designed to be $2^{15} = 32768$~Hz, but availability of forks with other frequencies allow experiments to be done in a wide range of acoustic wavelengths.
+The forks are driven by the piezoelectric effect on quartz, which also creates measurable electric currents once the quartz prongs bend periodically at the mechanical resonance.
 Mass produced quartz tuning forks are encapsulated in hermetically sealed cylindrical metal cans or parallelepiped caskets.
 To make contact between the resonator and fluid, either holes must be created in the capsule or the container be completely removed.

 The resonant frequency $f_0$ of a mechanical oscillator immersed in inviscid fluid medium is given by \cite{springerlink:10.1007/s10909-006-9279-4}